KiltedCode/khandaria-campaign/sessions/2019/2019-09-12-csi-watcher.md

 cast **harmless form** and take him outside for a bit to play around
 changes him into a husky, so still wolf like, doesn't seem to fully mind
 understands he cant be large because he would scare people being so badass
-`Belsarin` looks at clockwork droid parts
+`Belsaran` looks at clockwork droid parts

 Look for _wand_
 **Carry companion**, not fully charge, thinks more than 40